jjackson19862017/WeddingBookingSystem/README.md

 I have also out a calculation for 25 percent of the actual cost of the wedding.

+### 28th - Updated Dashboard Cards

+I have changed the cards into a navi-card collection with tables.

 ## Removal of items

 ### view_all_customers